-Virtualizing a zvol adds the benefits of ZFS, such as its read cache and write cache.
-Even if the client formats the device extent with a different filesystem, as far as FreeNAS® is concerned, the data benefits from ZFS features such as block checksums and snapshots.
+Virtualizing a zvol adds the benefits of ZFS, such as read and write cache.
+Even if the client formats a device extent with a different filesystem, the data still resides on a ZFS volume and benefits from ZFS features like block checksums and snapshots.